-- 16. Remove rear shocks and springs from vehicle per BMW procedure.
-Leave the lower spring pad in the control arm, as this will be reused. - 17.
-Remove the stock upper spring pad and steel "pocket".
-These will not be reused.
-The Dinan rear spring mount assemblies will be inserted directly into the chassis. - 18.
+- 17. Remove rear shocks and springs from vehicle per BMW procedure.
+Leave the lower spring pad in the control arm, as this will be reused. - 18.
 Disassemble rear shock assemblies per BMW procedure. - 19.
-Install a rear bumpstop (with 15mm hole) onto the shock shaft.
-No rear packers (with 17mm hole) are needed to start.
+The Dinan rear bumpstops have "6144-01" molded onto them.
+Install a rear bumpstop onto the shock shaft.
+No rear packers are needed to start.
 Adjust this quantity as required, depending on your bumpstop clearance measurements (please refer to warnings at the beginning of these instructions). - 20.
-Install the Dinan upper shock mount per the separate instructions included in that kit.
+Remove the stock upper spring pad and steel "pocket".
+These will not be reused. - 21.
+The Dinan components will be adhered into place.
+Clean off the area around the steel pocket to give the adhesive a clean surface to bond to. - 22.
+Peel off the liner from the double-sided foam adhesive and install the Dinan Rear Spring Mount assemblies.

-- 21. Install the rear springs as shown.
-Please note: - Adjust the spring perch to its highest setting (for lowest ride height).
+- 23. Install the rear springs as shown.
+Please note: - Adjust the spring perch to about I/2" from the top (for lowest ride height).
 This will be the starting ride height setting, and should get you very close to Dinan's target bumpstop clearance measurement.
 Snug the 6mm screw to lock the perch into place. - The bottom of the rear main springs fit onto the stock lower spring pads.
-Rotate the main spring until the end of the coil best fits into the spring pad. - 22.
+Rotate the main spring until the end of the coil best fits into the spring pad. - 24.
 Install rear shock assemblies per BMW procedure.